 Inspectional Services permitting process

-When applying for a permit in person applicants, must visit counters 1 and/or 2 (for large projects).
-Both counters are located at:
+When applying for a permit in person, applicants must visit counters 1 and 2 for large projects.

 Counter 1: Applying and paying for permits

 The first step in the permitting process is to go to Counter 1.
 Here, you'll apply for building, electrical, plumbing and gas permits and pay fees.
 Counter 1 serves as the “intake” area for all construction permits.